 As we see, the different plans do not differ on both platforms.
 In the case of Tidal, we have omitted other models aimed at the military and emergency teams (emergency medical technicians, police, firefighters and postal service employees) because they are exclusive to the United States.

 Surely the two variants that the service offers of each plan have caught your attention: one normal and the other HiFi (high fidelity).
 And this is the biggest attraction of Tidal, the attention they put on sound quality.
 That is why it is mandatory to address that point.

 Sound quality depends on the compression that audio files undergo so that they can be transmitted smoothly over the net, and is measured by the amount of information transmitted per second.
 Generally in kilobytes.
 Surely you have seen before the initials “kbps” associated with .mp3 files.
 The lower the bit rate, the higher the audio compression and therefore a lower sound quality.

 But the Quality not only depends on the format, but also on the place where you play the songs and the equipment you have for it.
 So listening to music on web players is not the same as on other devices such as computers, mobiles, tablets, audio equipment, with headphones or others, etc.

-Having established the above as a starting point, Spotify establishes 5 options to choose the quality with which you listen to music, as long as you do not do it from the web player, which by default establishes an ACC compression format at 128 kbps for free users and 256 for premium subscribers.
+Having established the above as a starting point, Spotify establishes 5 options to choose the quality you listen to music, as long as you do not do it from the web player, which by default establishes an ACC compression format at 128 kbps for free users and 256 for premium subscribers.

 Spotify audio quality